 Can a Tiger Change Its Stripes?
 Reform of Chinese State-Owned Enterprises in the Penumbra of the State

-The majority of state-owned enterprises (SOEs) in China were privatized through ownership reforms over the last two decades.
+The majority of state-owned enterprises (SOEs) in China were privatized through ownership reforms over the last three decades.
 Using a comprehensive dataset of all medium and large enterprises in China between 1998 and 2013, we show that privatized SOEs continue to benefit from government support relative to private enterprises.
-Compared to private firms that were never state-owned, privatized SOEs are favored by low interest loans and government subsidies.
-These differences are more salient with the Chinese government’s trillion-dollar stimulus package introduced after the 2008 global financial crisis.
-Moreover, both SOEs and privatized SOEs significantly under-perform in profitability compared to private firms.
-Nevertheless there are clear improvements in performance post-privatization.
-The tiger can change its stripes; however, the government’s behavior seems to be sticky.
+Compared to private firms that were never state-owned, privatized SOEs are favored by lower interest loans and higher government subsidies.
+Moreover, both SOEs and privatized SOEs significantly underperform relative to private firms, despite some improvements post-privatization.
+An exception is in improvements in productivity growth, where former SOEs match or exceed their private sector counterparts–results consistent with recent research.
+We also implement staggered difference-in-differences and matching estimation to account for treatment over multiple periods and selection into privatization.
+The tiger can change its stripes; however, former SOEs face a more supportive industrial policy regime relative to their private sector counterparts, affecting their performance.

 Non-Technical Summaries